ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](gradient_equiv.png)](gradient_equiv.png)

 Note that the black (bottom-most) pixel location is one pixel shorter than the number of pixels in the image.
-That is because pixel positions start at zero (0), and one.
+That is because pixel positions start at zero (0), and not one.

-What is more important about this example is that [Sparse Color](#sparse-color) uses Pixel Coordinates for determinaing the color of each pixel in the image.
+What is more important about this example is that [Sparse Color](#sparse-color) uses Pixel Coordinates for determining the color of each pixel in the image.
-The [Draw Operator also uses pixel coodinates](../draw/), so the 'circle markers' I am using in previous examples is aligned properly with the color control points I used.
+The [Draw Operator also uses pixel coordinates](../draw/), so the 'circle markers' I am using in previous examples are aligned properly with the color control points I used.

 > ![](../img_www/reminder.gif)![](../img_www/space.gif)
 > Note that [Distort](../distort/#distort), uses image coordinates, and not pixel coordinates (see [Image Coordinates vs Pixel Coordinates](../distorts/#control_coordinates)).
-> So while sparse-color and distort have internally shared code, the corresponding control points are shufted by 1/2 a pixel.
+> So while sparse-color and distort have internally shared code, the corresponding control points are shifted by 1/2 a pixel.

 While pixel coordinates for [Sparse Color](#sparse-color) is what most users expect, when they specify a 'pixel' as being a speific color, mathematically it is not correct.

 The location of a 'pixel' is not exactly on the 'edge' of an image.
-That is pixels have an 'area', and in pixel coordinated you are specifing a location in the center of the area the pixel occupies.
+That is pixels have an 'area', and in pixel coordinates you are specifing a location in the center of the area the pixel occupies.

 Mathematically images start at the edge.
 As such to generate a perfect mathematical gradient, you need to specify the color locations at the edge of the image, in pixel coordinates.
-As such in image coordinates, the positions are displaced by 1/2 a pixel, and the image size is exactly the the number of pixels in the image (a distance), rather than a llocation that is 1 pixel smaller that the images size.
+As such in image coordinates, the positions are displaced by 1/2 a pixel, and the image size is exactly the the number of pixels in the image (a distance), rather than a location that is 1 pixel smaller than the image's size.

-That means the top coodinate needs to be 1/2 pixel smaller, and the bottom pixel coordinate 1/2 a pixle larger.
+That means the top coordinate needs to be 1/2 pixel smaller, and the bottom pixel coordinate 1/2 a pixel larger.

 So here is a perfect mathematical gradient, placing colors on the actual image edge using pixel coodinates.